Sh0ookshed/Sh0ookshed/README.md

-- I am mostly interested in data analytics (particularly in sport) and cybersecurity.
+- I am mostly interested in data analytics (particularly in sport).
+- I am also interested in cybersecurity.
-- I mainly use Python, Rust and JavaScript
+- I mainly use Python, Rust and JavaScript.
-- I am currently learning React, TypeScript and Java
+- I am currently learning React, TypeScript and Java.
-- I would like to learn C++
+- I would like to learn C++.
 - Sadly most of my repos are private :disappointed: